About this guide

 You don’t have to be big, but you do have to be ready…

-Are you prepared for the extra responsibility?
+Are you prepared for the responsibilities?

 Do you have the necessary permissions?